bradbell/rustad/readme.md

 2. Its source code is easy to understand and maintain.
 3. It works well with may threads.
 4. It supports machine learning algorithms.

+## Releases

+1. 0.0.0 : 2025.10.18 :
+    A preliminary release created so people can find this readme file.

 ## Operations Implemented